2001–02 Euroleague

 The 2001–02 Euroleague was the second season of the professional basketball competition for elite clubs throughout Europe, organised by Euroleague Basketball Company, and it was the 45th season of the premier competition for European men's clubs overall.
 The season started on October 10, 2001, and ended on May 5, 2002.

 The Final Four was hosted in the PalaMalaguti in Bologna, Italy.
 A number of 32 teams competed for the championship, which was won by Panathinaikos.
 Mirsad Türkcan was named Regular season MVP, while Dejan Bodiroga was awarded EuroLeague Top 16 MVP and EuroLeague Final Four MVP.

+Unification of FIBA Suproleague and ULEB Euroleague

+FIBA and ULEB at the end of the 2000-01 season, struck a deal for the unification of the ULEB Euroleague and Suproleague in a new competition, that would be named Euroleague.

+The following 21 teams had a guaranteed spot in the 2001-02 Euroleague (8 from FIBA and 13 from ULEB):